openology/exportToPPTX/README.md

+## License
+This projects was posted without a license.
+However, "if you publish your source code in a public repository on GitHub, you have accepted the Terms of Service which do allow other GitHub users some rights.
+Specifically, you allow others to view and fork your repository." (from https://help.github.com/articles/open-source-licensing/)  That appears right after, "Generally speaking, the absence of a license means that the default copyright laws apply.
+This means that you retain all rights to your source code and that nobody else may reproduce, distribute, or create derivative works from your work."

 ## Overview

 exportToPPTX allows user to create PowerPoint 2007+ (PPTX) files without using COM-objects automation (or PowerPoint application itself).
 Proper XML files are created and packaged into PPTX file that can be read and displayed by PowerPoint.